Christofer Drew: Other projects (2011−2022)

 In 2011, Drew released his debut solo EP called The Modern Racket.
 He released a free solo EP in 2012 titled, The Light.
 He started a side project called Gonzo in 2012 and released three EPs, Beet Pharm, Da Funq and Esoteric.
 In 2020, Drew started a new psychedelic project called Dryymy.

 In 2022, Drew revealed on Twitter that he would begin a new screamo project named "Shogun" and that he would be working on an EP for the project.
 On March 8, 2022, Drew announced on Twitter that he would be retiring from music and decided to not release "Shogun."
 However, he announced a new single for Shogun in August 2022.
 Drew also started an EDM project called Shen Chow.
 On November 25, 2023, Drew announced via Twitter his second retirement from music.

 Personal life

 At the age of 16, Christofer became a vegetarian.
 Drew is also Christian.
 In 2019, Drew fathered a son.

 In 2012, Drew was arrested for marijuana possession and was charged with two felonies.
-In 2019, Drew's brother David was shot to death by police after suffering a mental health crisis.
+In 2019, Drew's brother David was shot to death by police while suffering a mental health crisis.